modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

 1. If the resource group doesn't exist enter desired geographic location and press Enter
 1. Check the settings that will be used in the deployment and press Enter to continue with deployment

-> NOTE: The script will detect if you the WebApp Slot already exists and apply the upgrade flag accordingly, then at the end of a successful deployment it will perform a slot swap
+> NOTE: The script will detect if the WebApp Slot already exists and apply the upgrade flag accordingly, then at the end of a successful deployment it will perform a slot swap

 > NOTE: If a custom logo is required for the deployment then ensure that it is present in the script root in the format "{tenantid}.png"